Savannah Brain Injury Lawyers

 Brain injuries can present life-threatening or debilitating challenges that affect a family emotionally, physically, and financially.
 Unfortunately, brain injuries also account for nearly a third of all injury-related deaths each year.
-If you or a loved one suffered harm due to a brain injury and believe someone else is legally liable, contact the Savannah law firm of Butler Prather LLP.
-We help victims of traumatic brain injuries (TBIs) seek maximum compensation for their injuries, pain and suffering.
+If you or a loved one suffered harm due to a brain injury and believe someone else is legally liable, contact the Savannah personal injury law firm of Butler Prather LLP at (706) 322-1990.
+Our Georgia brain injury attorneys help victims of traumatic brain injuries (TBIs) seek maximum compensation for their injuries, pain and suffering.

 A brain injury can occur in any number of ways, and each type affects the victim differently.
 Even a mild traumatic brain injury such as a concussion can seriously affect movement and cognition and may lead to other potential complications.